PrincipiaCodeArts/principia-code/README.md

 40. **Policies**: Enforce rules and constraints in a system, often related to security or business logic.

 These elements can be used in various combinations to structure and organize code, making it more modular, maintainable, and scalable.
-- Any semantic element will have its own version control.
+- Any semantic element may have its own "version control".
 The default behavior of the system will be using the most updated version of each semantic element for a given project.
-For example, if I maintain a package and offers the API A1, any semantic element used will have its lastest version in use by default, unless configured explicitly to use an older version.
+For example, if I maintain a package and offers the API A1 , any semantic element used will have its lastest version in use by default, unless configured explicitly to use an older version.
 If I update my API to A1', and send this version to the users, this will be the version used, even if there are some semantic components that are not in their lastest version.
 Each major version of my semantic elements will be composed by multiple versions of each of its internal or dependent components.
 For example, an external API will expose, let's say,